iPlumb3r/Th3Sr1b3Pr0j3ct/1_Semantic/Conceptionary/ReadMe.md

 </table>

-Important Remark about the "Semiotic Triangle"
+Important note about the "Semiotic Triangle"
 -
 It is funny (or dramatic ;-) to notice that the __Semiotic Triangle__ which incarnate relations between :
 * #st00 (The "Thing"),